JPGibert/Genetic_Diversity_And_Temperature/README.md

-Repository for: Singleton, A., Votzke, S., Yammine, A., & Gibert, JP.
-In Review.
-Increasing temperature weakens the positive effect of genetic diversity on population growth
+Repository for: Singleton, A., Liu, M., Votzke, S., Yammine, A., & Gibert, JP.
+Increasing temperature weakens the positive effect of genetic diversity on population growth, Ecology and Evolution, 2021

 This repository contains: